 Since 1954, Guiding Eyes has managed to thrive on goodness, even in the most difficult of times.
 We relied on the goodness of our loyal base of generous supporters, passionate staff and dedicated volunteers to come together to meet the growing needs of our diverse community of people with vision loss.
 Through this unwavering support and dedication, Guiding Eyes has graduated more than 10,000 guide dog teams.
 We believe in the powerful, meaningful change that our beautiful dogs bring to the lives of people facing the daily challenges that blindness and vision loss present.

-The journey from playful pup to professional Guiding Eyes dog takes up to three years and can cost up to $50,000 annually.
-As a 501(c)(3) nonprofit organization, we provide all services completely free of charge to people who are blind or experiencing vision loss.
+It can cost up to $50,000 annually to train and care for a guide dog throughout its working lifetime with a person who is blind.
+As a 501(c)(3) nonprofit organization, we provide all services completely free of charge to people who are blind or with vision loss.
 At Guiding Eyes, we rely upon the contributions of our generous donors to fulfill our mission.

 STEP (Successive Training & Enrichment Program) is Guiding Eyes for the Blind’s unique relationship-based approach to training in which raisers teach puppies essential skills in sequential steps.
 The Successive Training and Enrichment Program is based on the relationship between raiser and dog.
 A trust-filled relationship develops when we are able to recognize our dog’s needs, respond in a way that helps them and do these things consistently.
 Puppies thrive in this type of relationship, building confidence to explore and enjoy learning.